pesu-dev/pesuacademy/.github/CONTRIBUTING.md

 # 🤝 Contributing to PESUAcademy

 Thank you for your interest in contributing to PESUAcademy!
-This document provides guidelines and instructions for setting up your development environment and contributing to the project.
+This document will guide you through the process of setting up your environment and making your first contribution.

 ---